stereoboy/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 4. Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I use AdamOptimizer with learning rate = 0.001.
 It works well.
-Batch size is 128, and epoch = 40.
+Batch size is 128, and epochs = 35.
 I need a lot of iterations because I apply data augmentation function on original training data every epoch.
-As a result 40 epoch is 40 augmentation process x 1 epoch.
+As a result 35 epochs means 30 augmentation process x 1 epoch.
 The code for training the model is located in the 8th cell of the ipython notebook.

 #### 5. Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.